piranhacloud/piranha-micro-helloworld/README.md

-# Piranha Server - Hello World
+# Piranha Micro HelloWorld template

-This project delivers you with a template to get started with Piranha Server.
+This project delivers you with a template to get started with Piranha Micro.

 ## Building locally